vultr/terraform-provider-vultr/website/docs/r/database_connector.html.markdown

 # vultr_database_connector

 Provides a Vultr database connector resource.
 This can be used to create, read, modify, and delete connectors for a managed database on your Vultr account.
+Note: The managed database must be configured with `enable_kafka_connect = true`.

 ## Example Usage